 - Keeley Caverns V2 Delay and Reverb Pedal

-- How to Choose the Best Reverb Pedal
+- How to Choose the Right Pedal For You

 - The TC Electronic Hall of Fame 2 Reverb Pedal is our Top Pick, with a great sound and a lot of functionality packed into a compact unit.

 - The Donner Verb Square Reverb Pedal is the Best Budget option, delivering great quality at a very reasonable price.

 - And the Strymon BigSky Multidimensional Reverb Pedal is our Editor’s Choice.
 It offers a complete reverb solution capable of creating fantastic soundscapes.

 TC Electronic Hall of Fame 2 Reverb Pedal – Our Top Pick